DD01XC-docx/DD01XC-docx/README.md

 # Hi!
-I'm Yevhenii 🤖
+I'm Eivind 🤖
 ### About Me 🚀
 #### I am a novice specialist in cyber security 🕸️.
 My path began with guides on YouTube and learning about networks, followed by personal audits of companies, pentest-entrusts, and interaction with large SOCs, from which I continue to gain useful information.
 I hope we work together well, and that those who harshly hack systems are punished by law =).
 ### What I Do 🎯